Pk13055/rt_reg_base_simple_ann_pytorch_fastapi_hyperopt_shapley/README.md

 During the model development process, the algorithm was trained and evaluated on a variety of datasets such as abalone, auto_prices, computer_activity, heart_disease, white_wine, and ailerons.

 The main programming language is Python.
-Other tools include PyTorch for main algorithm, feature-engine and Scikit-Learn for preprocessing, Scikit-Learn for calculating model metrics, Scikit-Optimize for HPT, Flask + Nginx + gunicorn for web service.
+Other tools include PyTorch for main algorithm, feature-engine and Scikit-Learn for preprocessing, Scikit-Learn for calculating model metrics, Scikit-Optimize for HPT, Flask + Nginx + uvicorn for web service.

 The web service provides three endpoints-